Notice: Undefined variable: custom_content in /home/dh_cifdj8wd/8womendream.com/wp-content/themes/restored316-market/functions.php on line 403

 I love that quote.
 Yet, even with all the wisdom in that saying penned to the front of my daily planner, I still worry.

-Sometimes worry wraps itself around me like a warm blanket which goes unnoticed sitting upon my shoulders.
-That is until I stop for a moment to shuffle through my bills and my “to-do” lists and suddenly the weight of the blanket turns into a backpack weighting a hundred pounds.
+Sometimes worry wraps itself around me like a warm blanket that goes unnoticed sitting upon my shoulders.
+That is until I stop for a moment to shuffle through my bills and my “to-do” lists and suddenly the weight of the blanket turns into a backpack weighing a hundred pounds.

 My chest tightens as agitated thoughts march like soldiers into my subconscious if I let them and I begin to doubt all that I am doing.
 Worry thoughts are sociopathic bastards (sorry it was the only perfect word I could think to describe it) bouncing your mind all over the place like jumping beans in a hot tin can.

 These have been some mad 3 years we’ve all dog-paddled through, don’t you think?